 The condition may be present at birth (congenital).
 Often no exact cause can be found.

-Who is at risk for hypopituitarism?
+Which children are at risk for hypopituitarism?

 A child is at risk for hypopituitarism if he or she has any of these: